cyrusimap/cyrus-imapd/docsrc/imap/download/installation/manage-dav.rst

 * JMAP support
     * Allows synchonization of mail clients via the JSON Mail Access Protocol (JMAP).
 * Other (RSS, static content)
-    * Serves static content (such as the RSS feed list template and/or the CalDAV/CardDAV JavaScript clients mentioned below).
+    * Serves static content (such as the RSS feed list template and the CalDAV/CardDAV web GUIs ).
     * Serves IMAP mailboxes as RSS feeds.

 HTTPD Configuration